Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: Introduction

+There exist other methods that do not rely on memory, for example, ~\cite{Steckelmacher2018ReinforcementLI} introduced option-observation initiation sets, to work with options from~\cite{Precup00temporalabstraction} to make them suitable for solving POMDPs.
+Another method is based on the well known probabilistic inference for learning control (PILCO) algorithm\cite{Deisenroth2011} in~\cite{McAllister2017}.
+That work proposes two additions for PILCO: i) direct training and ii) filtering to deal with noisy state space.
+Generative models were used to update beliefs about the environment in ~\cite{Igl2018}.
+These approaches do not suffer from non-repeating histories, but require dense rewards.

-In this paper, we propose an architectural modification of DQN called modulated Hebbian plus Q network architecture (MOHQA) to enable DQNs to solve confounding POMDPs.
-The architecture is composed of two parts: a standard DQN network, and a layer of reward-modulated Hebbian network with neural eligibility traces (MOHN), parallel to the Q-network head that contributes to decision making.
-This is in contrast with previous approaches such as Miconi et al., ~\yrcite{miconi18a} where a new type of plasticity in which Hebbian learning and backpropagation are used on the same connections, with focus on classification and reconstruction domains.
+To address the challenges of solving confounding POMDPs, we propose an approach called modulated Hebbian plus Q network architecture (MOHQA).
+The architecture is composed of two parts: a standard DQN network, and a layer of reward-modulated Hebbian network\cite{hebb2005organization,soltoggio2013solving} with neural eligibility traces (MOHN), parallel to the Q-network head that contributes to decision making.
+The combination of two learning modules in one architecture differs from Backpropamine ~\cite{miconi18a, Miconi2020}.
+In Backpropamine, Hebbian learning and backpropagation are used on the same connection, where backpropagation determines the utilization of the Hebbian component.
+In Backpropamine, Hebbian component does not result in a permanent weight increase and is nullified at the end of each episode.
+In essence Hebbian connections are used for a within-episode memory, while backpropagation is used to learn scaling factors, thereby deciding when and how much of a Hebbian component to use within episodes.
+On the other hand, in MOHQA, Hebbian components result in a permanent weight increase.
+Also MOHQA is utilizing sparse correlations.
+Moreover, Backpropamine has only been shown to work in a very limited setting in reinforcement learning with a single layer network and a 1-dimensional state space.

-In the proposed architecture, DQN acts as a feature provider via convolutional layers to the Hebbian network, and contributes to the final decision in equal measure as the parallel MOHN.
-The addition of MOHN helps the DQN discriminate between pivotal decision points and confounding observations, thus gaining a learning advantage in confounding POMDP problems.
-The MOHN is employed to reconstruct observation-action-reward sequences with variable delays in the cause-effect chain of events.
+In the proposed architecture, DQN acts as a feature provider via convolutional layers to the MOHN, and contributes to the final decision in equal measure as the parallel MOHN.
+The addition of MOHN helps DQN discriminate between pivotal decision points and confounding observations, thus gaining a learning advantage in confounding POMDP problems.
+MOHN uses two key mechanisms: i) rarely correlated eligibility traces to associate a state-action pair with reward and ii) Hebbian learning for rapid learning from few examples.
+The ability of the modulated Hebbian-like network with rare eligibility traces to bridge temporal gaps between events and rewards and rapid learning from few examples was demonstrated in a spiking neural model in Izhikevich \cite{izhikevich2007solving}, and an equivalent model for rate-based neurons was shown effective in simulations and robotics applications \cite{soltoggio2013solving,soltoggio2013rare,soltoggio2013learning}.